 The bad news: the show is still in the very earliest stages of development, with no word on a release date, casting, or even the screenwriter yet.

 Ah, well.
 It’s important to have things to look forward to, I suppose.

 This is one of those novels that feels made for television, for better or worse.
 Please, can I have just eight or ten episodes of this instead of another season of 13 Reasons Why?
 Please?

 I was drawn to this book mostly because of its general popularity.
 I hadn’t been hearing about it from friends or other blogs, but I kept seeing it cover-out in bookstores and on library shelves.
-As of this writing, One of Us Is Lying, Karen McManus’ debut, just passes the one year mark as an NYT YA hardcover bestseller and is holding steady at number 5, which is pretty incredible for a book of this kind from a debut author.
+As of this writing, One of Us Is Lying, Karen McManus’ debut, just passed the one year mark as an NYT YA hardcover bestseller and is holding steady at number 5, which is pretty incredible for a book of this kind from a debut author.
 The only book on the list right now that’s been there longer is Angie Thomas’ The Hate U Give.
 With a film adaptation starring Amandla Sternberg set for release in a few months, THUG shows no signs of relinquishing its position as number one.

 What didn’t draw me to the book was the blurb hook: “Breakfast Club meets Pretty Little Liars.”
 That just makes it sound like “generic high school clichés meet currently popular tone.”
 I was very happy that OoUIL (does anyone abbreviate it?
 Because that looks terrible) is much more than that.

 Yes, we begin our story in detention with a jock, a brain, a criminal, a princess, and a slightly less easy-to-define gossipy outcast.